9.5.5 Money Laundering and Currency Crimes

 Report of Foreign Bank and Financial Accounts (FBAR) (TD Form 90–22.1)

-2. A United States person is defined as a citizen or resident of the United States, a domestic partnership or corporation, or a domestic estate or trust.
+2. A United States person is defined as a citizen or resident of the United States, a domestic partnership, limited liability company, or corporation, or a domestic estate or trust.

 3. Persons with 25 or more foreign accounts need only note that fact on TD Form 90–22.1, and will be required to provide detailed information for each account when requested to do so.

-4. Persons required to file Federal income tax returns must also answer the question on the tax return form as to whether or not he/she has a financial interest in a foreign account.
+4. Persons required to file Federal income tax returns must also answer the question on the tax return form as to whether or not they have a financial interest in a foreign account.

 Report of International Transportation of Currency or Monetary Instruments (CMIR) FINCEN Form 105 (formerly Customs Form 4790)